-So I also think about when these ideas were coming to me, what else is going on in my.
-In my life and in my business.
-So I know what the pandemic, lots of people got some new ideas because all of a sudden their life was turned upside down and some of them were good.
+So I also think about when these ideas were coming to me, what else is going on in my, in my life and in my business.
+So I know what the pandemic.
+Lots of people got some new ideas because all of a sudden their life was turned upside down and some of them were good.
 Some of them were not so good.
 Some of them are just trying to deal with what was right in front of them.

 So I also think this filter of what else is going on when this idea shows up.

 Does it feel like a diversion from what I'm doing?
 Is this my subconscious that just really is afraid for me to follow through on some things.
-So it's trying to pull me away and start another side project that I don't fulfill.
-What I'm currently working on.
+So it's trying to pull me away and start another side project so that I don't fulfill what I'm currently working on.
 Or is this idea?
-I sent an email to my list recently, call it in the subject line was what shiny objects.

-And Jim is trying to tell you, because I do think that even, like you said, Emily, it could just be like that nagging thing.
+I sent an email to my list recently, call it in the subject line was what shiny object syndrome is trying to tell you, because I do think that even, like you said, Emily, it could just be like that nagging thing.

 I think even that nagging voice is trying to tell you something and it might not be that there's a brand new idea for a business, right.
 To.
 Start, but it might be, maybe you want to finally add a community element to your business because you keep thinking about, you know, all these communities that you're in, or you keep thinking about this Facebook group that you've been running in the background and it's doing so well without you really putting effort.

-So you starting to think about it more, or, you know, maybe you don't need to start a full blown product based business, but maybe every year you want to really curate some client gifting and you want to really spend some time.
-Making gift boxes for your clients and making them feel really special.
+So you starting to think about it more, or, you know, maybe you don't need to start a full blown product based business, but maybe every year you want to really curate some client gifting and you want to really spend some time making gift boxes for your clients and making them feel really special.
 So even those nagging ideas, if it doesn't feel like you can take action on them, are they trying to tell you that you can integrate something new into the structures that you've already built?

 Another thing I noticed about multi-passionate creatives is that we always want to start something new and it's beautiful and it's exhausting.
 So we it's like getting into the habit of thinking, okay, this idea seems really great.
 I'm going to write it down.
 And I'm going to think about first of all, is this truly a new idea or is this something I can integrate into a structure that I've already built?

-But I say all of that to say, This all comes from being okay with the fact that you have a lot of new ideas and being willing to step into conversation with those ideas, becoming curious about them.
-What are they trying to tell me?
+But I say all of that to say, this all comes from being okay with the fact that you have a lot of new ideas and being willing to step into conversation with those ideas, becoming curious about them, what are they trying to tell me?
 Can I integrate something?
-If you are in a state where you just think of your passions as distractions or these things that come into your life that are only pulling you away and, Oh, I'm just so all over the place and everyone else has the one thing and I'm a hot mess.

-Then you don't even enter into conversation.
+If you are in a state where you just think of your passions as distractions or these things that come into your life that are only pulling you away and, Oh, I'm just so all over the place and everyone else has the one thing and I'm a hot mess, then you don't even enter into conversation.

-And so that's why, whenever I work with the multi-passionate community, I always say it's, this is okay.
-Like it is okay to have a lot of ideas.
+And so that's why whenever I work with the multi-passionate community, I always say it's this is okay.
+It is okay to have a lot of ideas.
 It is okay.
 This is something that you are meant to lean into this and become curious about it.
 So I'm glad that we're having this conversation because there's someone listening.